My Take on Lakme Dry Matte Fluid Sunscreen SPF50++++

 Lakme Sun Expert Dry Matte Fluid Sunscreen SPF50 PA++++ Images (Tube + Texture)

-What would you do in such a case?
-If you were in my position, would you continue using it?
+Have you tried this sunscreen?
 Let me know in the comments below.
 Have a good day. 🙋🏻♀️